Independence questions in a finite axiom-schematization of first-order logic: Independence

 \paragraph{Semisupertruth}

-We define the \define{$\{i, j\}$-transform} to be the combination of the $(i,j)$-transform and the $(j,i)$-transform.
+We define the \define{$\{i, j\}$-transform} to be the combination of the $(i, j)$-transform and the $(j, i)$-transform.
 It is legitimate on a scheme when any (hence both) of these is legitimate.
-Performing these two transforms in different orders gives schemes which are identical up to renaming some bound variables, but for the sake of definiteness, one can ask that the $(i,j)$-transform is performed first if $i < j$.
-If one simply replaces $(i,j)$-transforms with $\{i,j\}$-transforms in the definition of supertruth, there are already some differences.
-For instance, the scheme $\forall x x \equiv y \to \forall y x \equiv y$ (\texttt{ax-c11n} in \texttt{set.mm}) is not supertrue but satisfies this new notion.
+Performing these two transforms in different orders gives schemes which are identical up to renaming some bound variables, but for the sake of definiteness, one can ask that the $(i, j)$-transform is performed first if $i < j$.
+If one simply replaces $(i, j)$-transforms with $\{i, j\}$-transforms in the definition of supertruth, there are already some differences.
+For instance, the scheme $\forall x x \equiv y \to \forall y x \equiv y$ (\href{https://us.metamath.org/mpeuni/ax-c11n.html}{\texttt{ax-c11n}} in \texttt{set.mm}) is not supertrue but satisfies this new notion.

-Define a scheme to be \define{semisupertrue} if it is true and the following is true of all its formula-metavariable-free instances: if all the legitimate $\{i, j\}$-transforms of all the instances of its hypotheses are true, then all the legitimate $(i,j)$-transforms of all the instances of its conclusion are true
+We define the $\bb{i}{j}$-transform to be the $\{i, j\}$-transform followed by adding all DV conditions.
+Finally, we define a scheme to be \define{semisupertrue} if it is true and the following is true of all its instances: if all the legitimate $\bb{i}{j}$-transforms of all the instances of its hypotheses are true, then all the legitimate $\bb{i}{j}$-transforms of all the instances of its conclusion are true.